xpack-dev-tools/docus-mock-xpack/docusaurus/docs/install.md

 ---
-title: How to install the xPack Ninja Build binaries
+title: How to install the xPack Docus Mock binaries
-permalink: /dev-tools/ninja-build/install/

 summary: "The recommended method is via xpm."